 Fiction by Knut Hamsun

-Translated by Tom Geddes
+Translated from the Norwegian by Tom Geddes

 The midnight sun illumines more than fishing and fjords in this remote northern Norwegian village.
 In fact, half-baked schemes and hilarity abound.
 Big Ove Rolandsen, telegraph operator, mad scientist, and local Casanova, trades wits, fists, and kisses with a host of quirky neighbors.
 He serenades the curate’s wife and fights a drunken giant, but taking on Trader Mack, the town’s fish-glue magnate, is a more difficult matter.
 Knut Hamsun, author of the acclaimed Hunger and winner of the 1920 Nobel Prize for Literature, renders the dreams and dramas of these townsfolk with a delightfully light touch.
 Robert Bly has written that Hamsun “has a magnifying glass on his eye, like a jeweler’s,” and Dreamers gleams like a perfect, semi-precious stone.